trivialsec/docs/src/user-guide/scanners.md

 ### Installation

-TrivialScan can be installed using `pip` the package installer for Python, or the preferred `pipx` that creates an isolated environment for each package.
+Trivial Scanner can be installed using `pip` the package installer for Python, or the preferred `pipx` that creates an isolated environment for each package.

 1. Open a terminal or command prompt and enter the following command `pipx install trivialscan`